saketh-n/ai-game-sandbox/README.md

 1. **Enter a theme**: Type a video game theme in the input box (e.g., "cyberpunk noir detective game")
 2. **Press Enter**: The frontend sends your theme to the backend
 3. **AI Processing**: Backend calls Claude API to generate detailed asset prompts
-4. **View Results**: See AI-generated prompts for characters, environments, NPCs, and backgrounds
+4. **View Results**: See AI-generated prompts organized by:
+   - 🎮 **Main Character** - Multiple variations with detailed descriptions
+   - 🌍 **Environment Assets** - Ground tiles, platforms, props, trees, rocks, etc.
+   - 👥 **NPCs** - Allies, enemies, and neutral characters
+   - 🎨 **Background Scenes** - Full scene compositions for different levels/areas
+5. **Edit & Copy**: Each prompt is editable and has a copy button for easy use

 ## 📚 API Documentation